 There are four stages (stage I to IV) of endometriosis based on the location, size, depth and extent of its implantation into the foreign tissue, presence of scar tissue and its severity, and the presence and size of endometrial tissue in the ovaries.
 The stages do not determine the extent of pain or other symptoms, or chances of infertility.

-Superficial implantation with mild scarring are classified under minimal or mild stage.
+Superficial implantation with mild scarring is classified under minimal or mild stage.
 Moderate and severe forms of endometriosis are characterised by cysts and severe scarring.
 Stage IV endometriosis is characterised by infertility.

 How is endometriosis diagnosed?

-When you present to your doctors clinic with severe pelvic pain, your medical history is reviewed and a thorough physical examination performed.
-An ultrasound or transvaginal ultrasound may be ordered to view the reproductive organs for cysts.
+When you present to your doctor’s clinic with severe pelvic pain, your medical history is reviewed and a thorough physical examination performed.
+Your endometriosis specialist in Melbourne will likely order an ultrasound or transvaginal ultrasound to view the reproductive organs for cysts.

 The standard diagnosis for endometriosis is a laparoscopic procedure, where a lighted tube called a laparoscope is inserted into your pelvic region through your belly button.
 The images captured by the camera on the laparoscope are relayed on a big screen for your doctor to see clearly.
 A biopsy or a sample of the suspected tissue is removed for further examination and confirmation of endometriosis.